DaanDeMeyer/mkosi-kernel/README.md

 ## Incremental builds

-To avoid having to rebuild the image for every change made to a module, mkosi-kernel supports incremental builds that allows for rebuilding projects and making the changes available in the image without rebuilding the image itself.
+To avoid having to rebuild the image for every change made to a profile, mkosi-kernel supports incremental builds that allows for rebuilding projects and making the changes available in the image without rebuilding the image itself.
 Using this mode requires mkosi version `24~devel` or newer.

-To make use of this, we'll need to make sure the source and build directories of each module are mounted into the virtual machine by adding the following to our mkosi.local.conf:
+To make use of this, we'll need to make sure the source and build directories of each profile are mounted into the virtual machine by adding the following to our mkosi.local.conf:

 ```ini